Ge Fei (badminton)

-Ge Fei (葛菲 (Gě Fēi); born 9 October 1975) is a Chinese former badminton player who is one of the most successful doubles specialists in the sport's history.
+Ge Fei (葛菲 (Gě Fēi); born 9 October 1975) is a Chinese former badminton player who is one of the most successful doubles player in the sport's history.
 Among many international titles, Ge won two Olympic gold medals and two IBF World Championship gold medals in the women's doubles with her regular partner Gu Jun and a World Championship gold medal in the mixed doubles with Liu Yong.
 Ge was also a member of Chinese teams that captured the Uber Cup (women's world team trophy) in 1998 and 2000.
 Ge and Gu Jun were the world's dominant women's doubles team from the mid-1990s to their retirement after the 2000 Olympics, winning over thirty top tier international titles together.
 Ge Fei was elected to the Hall of Fame in 2008.

+Alongside Gu Jun, they are the first players to complete the badminton Super Grand Slam.
 She is married to the former World Champion singles badminton player Sun Jun.